Open-MSS/Open-MSS.github.io/docs/develop/Setup-Instructions.md

 MSS has 3 main components.
 These are MSUI (GUI), MSWMS (web map server) and MSCOLAB (collaboration server).
 You can run all 3 components individually on your system.
 (Before running any of the commands make sure you have activated your conda environment.)

-You need to first add the main mss folder which will be created in your home directory to your python path:
+You need to first add the main mss folder which will be created in your home directory to your python path.
+Go into the cloned repo and update your python path:

+    $ cd MSS
-    (mssdev) $ export PYTHONPATH="`pwd`:$HOME/mss"
+    $ export PYTHONPATH="`pwd`:$HOME/mss"

 To start the MSS PyQT application: